jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2u-article-4.md

 Ustaritz imputes the ruin of Spanish manufactures to the alcavala.
 He also could have imputed the decline of agriculture to it because the alcavala was also imposed on agricultural produce.

-<sup>213</sup> In Naples, there is a similar tax of 3% on the value of all contracts, including contracts of sale.
+{{< s v="213" >}} In Naples, there is a similar tax of 3% on the value of all contracts, including contracts of sale.
 It is lighter than the Spanish tax.

 Most of the towns are allowed to pay a composition in lieu of it.
 They levy this composition in a way that does not interrupt their interior commerce.
 The Neapolitan tax is not as ruinous as the Spanish alcavala.

-<sup>214</sup> The uniform system of taxation, with a few small exceptions, in all of the United Kingdom, leaves its interior commerce almost entirely free.
+{{< s v="214" >}} The uniform system of taxation, with a few small exceptions, in all of the United Kingdom, leaves its interior commerce almost entirely free.

 The inland trade is almost perfectly free.
 Most goods may be carried from one end of the kingdom to the other without=